Costume Studies (MA)

 Program Description

-Faculty in the programs, some of whom are associated with museums and galleries in New York, teach courses in costume and textile history, decorative arts, and conservation.
+Multiple faculty in the program are associated with museums and galleries in New York.
 Students are exposed to collections of costumes, accessories, and related objects at leading institutions, including the Costume Institute at the Metropolitan Museum of Art, Cooper-Hewitt National Design Museum, the Museum of the City of New York, and the New York Historical Society.
 The internship component of the program enables students to gain firsthand work experience and make valuable professional contacts.
-Students in the dual-degree program are mentored and advised by subject specialists from local New York City libraries.
-A 160-hour mentoring arrangement provides students the opportunity for hands-on experiences.

 Admissions